jQueryGeo/geo/README.md

 * geomap - use linear distance for pinch zoom calculation
 * docs - geomap - zoomMin option
 * geomap - zoomMin option
+* docs - geomap - use MapQuest Open by default; can't deny that it looks much nicer
+* geomap - use MapQuest Open by default; can't deny that it looks much nicer

 ### 1.0a4 (2012-02-19)
 * geomap - [bug] changing the tilingScheme doesn't update pixelSize, maxPixelSize, center or centerMax